antonemking/30-day-challenge/day-3.md

 # FDIC, the hero SVB didn't deserve

 I felt the urge to do some research on FDIC after the collapose of SVB.
-It made me wonder who pays for the insurance, who set the limit to 250k, and how many time has it been used to protecy depositors.
+It made me wonder who pays for the insurance, who set the limit to 250k, and how many time has it been used to protecy depositors

+TODO

+-[ ] Who pays and why 250k

+-[ ] Add case studies of when FDIC was used

 ### What is FDIC ELI5